 earlier update Saturday Morning 30th August 2008

 Bangkok is set for another day of protests.
 Phuket Airport will be open sometime later today.
-According the excellent coverage in Phuket Wan, one flight left last night carrying stranded tourists back to Bangkok, and the airport's general manager is quoted as saying there will be no flights until at least noon.
+According the excellent coverage in local news one flight left last night carrying stranded tourists back to Bangkok, and the airport's general manager is quoted as saying there will be no flights until at least noon.

 11:30pm and the speeches continue in Bangkok at the PAD rally.
 The army chief is reported to have refused to impose a state of emergency.
 No need for it really.
 The army certainly does not want a coup.
 The talking continues.
 Prime Minister is probably sleeping, I would if I was him.
 Deal with this in the morning.
 Good night!

-10pm - photos of tonights / todays protests on the AP Website
+10pm - photos of tonights / todays protests were on the AP Website

 8:47pm and now there are speeches again, with people coughing from the tear gas... no the speeches are outside Government house, while the teargas was fired outside the police HQ.